Big Pigeon in Southwest Iowa

 • lived in Missouri Valley area before entering service.

-• unknown service entry data; service credited to Harrison Co.; body not recovered; memorialized Tablets of the Missing, Luxembourg American Cem., Hamm, Luxembourg; cenotaph Oak Grove Cem., Missouri Valley, Harrison Co.
+• unknown service entry data; service credited to Harrison Co.; body not recovered; memorialized Tablets of the Missing, Luxembourg American Cem., Hamm, three miles east of Luxembourg City center; cenotaph Oak Grove Cem., Missouri Valley, Harrison Co.

 • Co.
 C, 377th Inf.
 Regt., 95th Inf.
 Div., XX Corps, Third Army; KIA 9 Nov 1944 Maizières-lès-Metz, north of Metz, Moselle Dept., Lorraine, France.